On Frequentist Regret of Linear Thompson Sampling: Introduction

-The regret can be measured in a Bayesian or in a frequentist fashion.
-The Bayesian regret is used when the unknown parameter $\Param$ is also random and the expectations are taken with respect to three sources: (i) the randomness in the reward functions, (ii) the unknown parameter $\Param$, and (iii) new potential randomness introduced by the decision-maker.
-But the frequentist regret (also referred to by worst-case regret) is used when the parameter $\Param$ is deterministic, so the expectation is only with respect to the other two sources of randomness.
+Regret can be measured in either a Bayesian or frequentist fashion.
+Bayesian regret is used when the unknown parameter $\Param$ is random, and the expectations are taken with respect to three sources: (1) the randomness in the reward functions, (2) the unknown parameter $\Param$, and (3) possible randomness introduced by the decision-maker.
+On the other hand, frequentist regret (also referred to as worst-case regret) is used when the parameter $\Param$ is deterministic, and the expectation is only with respect to the (1) and (3).

-The main challenge of the decision-maker is to design algorithms that efficiently balance between the \emph{exploration} (experimenting untested actions) and the \emph{exploitation} (choosing high-reward actions).
-Two approaches to this problem have attracted a great deal of attention. \cite{dani2008stochastic,abbasi2011improved} utilize \emph{optimism in face of uncertainty\footnote{Based on the Upper Confidence Bound technique due to \cite{lai1985asymptotically}.}} and obtain policies with $\OrderLog[\big]{d\sqrt{T}}$ worst-case regret bounds which is, as shown by \citet{dani2008stochastic}, minimax optimal up to logarithmic factors.
-The other approach, introduced by \cite{thompson1933likelihood}, arises from a heuristic idea in the Bayesian setting which suggests sampling from the posterior distribution of the reward function, given past observations, and choosing the best action as if this sample were the true reward function.
-This approach is known as Thompson Sampling (TS) or posterior sampling and although it is Bayesian in nature, it can be applied in the frequentist setting as well.
-This idea has become increasingly popular in practice due to its simplicity and empirical performance \citep{scott2010modern,scott2015multi,russo2018tutorial}.
+The main challenge faced by decision-makers is overcoming the \emph{curse of underestimation}, where the reward of the optimal action is underestimated, leading to its permanent discarding.
+To address this challenge, two approaches have gained considerable attention.
+The first approach, proposed by \cite{dani2008stochastic,rusmevichientong2010linearly} and improved by \cite{abbasi2011improved}, utilizes \emph{optimism in the face of uncertainty} (based on the Upper Confidence Bound technique due to \cite{lai1985asymptotically}), and obtains policies with frequentist regret bounds of $\OrderLog[\big]{d\sqrt{T}}$. \footnote{The notation $\OrderLog[\big]{.}$ is defined in \cref{sec:setting}.} As shown by \citet{dani2008stochastic}, this approach is minimax optimal up to logarithmic factors.
+The second approach, introduced by \cite{thompson1933likelihood}, arises from a Bayesian heuristic which suggests sampling from the posterior distribution of the reward function, given past observations, and choosing the best action as if this sample were the true reward function.
+This approach is known as Thompson sampling (TS) or posterior sampling, and although it is Bayesian in nature, it can be applied in the frequentist setting as well.
+TS is popular in practice due to its simplicity and good empirical performance, as reported by \cite{scott2010modern,scott2015multi,russo2018tutorial}.